Table Of Contents

 If your levels are more than normal, it is time to take action.
 The first step is to take a look at your diet.

-What Foods Should You Avoid To Lower Your Triglyceride Levels?
+What Foods Should You Avoid Or Limit To Lower Your Triglyceride Levels?

 Studies show that high alcohol intake can elevate plasma triglyceride levels.
 It can also contribute to cardiovascular disease, alcoholic fatty liver disease, and pancreatitis (8).
 Though light alcohol consumption may be associated with decreased triglycerides, patients with hypertriglyceridemia must stop consuming alcohol.